bombshell-dev/tab/README.md

 program.parse();
 ```

-Tab uses a standardized completion protocol that any CLI can implement:
+tab uses a standardized completion protocol that any CLI can implement:

 ```bash
 # Generate shell completion script